-I started this book with the idea that it would teach the reader the importance of thinking by himself.
-This is true in some respects, but I also found that some parts are telling the reader how he should think instead of teaching him how to develop and trust his own judgement.
+I started this book with the idea that it would teach the reader the importance of thinking by oneself.
+This is true in some respects, but I also found that some parts are telling the reader how they should think instead of teaching them how to develop and trust their own judgement.

 I think that, as an adult, you don’t really want people to tell you how you should think but are looking for more subtle messages.